-MIAMI – Today in Aviation, Milan Malpensa Airport (MXP) based Lufthansa Italia (LH) was shut down by its parent in 2011.
-The new subsidiary had been unveiled by Lufthansa in November 2008.
+DALLAS – Today in Aviation, Milan Malpensa Airport (MXP) based Lufthansa Italia (LH) was shut down by its parent company in 2011.
+The new subsidiary was unveiled by Lufthansa in November 2008.

 Lufthansa had originally planned to increase its market presence in Northern Italy by expanding its Air Dolomiti (EN) subsidiary.
 EN would base six of its Embraer E195s at MXP and open a swathe of new routes.